Wind Technician Training Program Overview

 Wind Technician Training Program Information

-To be eligible to apply for the Wind Technician training program, students need to supply one of the following:
+To be eligible to apply for one of our wind turbine training programs, students need to supply one of the following:

 - Standards-based high school diploma